diShine-digital-agency/bonjour/README.md

 **A self-hosted dashboard that puts your feeds, data, and tools in one place.**

 Bonjour is a self-hosted dashboard you configure with a single YAML file and run as one Go binary (under 20 MB).
-It aggregates the things you check every day — RSS feeds, Hacker News, weather, stock and crypto prices, YouTube channels, server uptime, Docker container status — into a single page you control.
+It aggregates the things you check every day (RSS feeds, Reddit, Hacker News, weather, stock and crypto prices, YouTube channels, server uptime, Docker container status) into a single page you control.

 There is no database, no JavaScript framework, no build pipeline.
 You write a `bonjour.yml`, run the binary or a Docker container, and open your browser.
 The dashboard is responsive and works on desktop and mobile.